alechume/CGI_KEEPV1/Documentation/KEEPTrainingOperationManual.md

 ### <a id="Introduction">Introduction</a>
 Below you will find instructions on the basic operation of **KEEP Training**.
 This is **NOT** the place to find an in-depth explanation of machine learning concepts, or how to correctly build custom neural network models.
 This manual is only meant to address the basic operation of **KEEP Training** to get you started.

 Jupyter is a software package that allows developers to both write code and see their results on the same page.
 In our case it allows us to write and run `Python` code to train our models and combine it with `Markdown`, a type of light-weight text formatting language.
 Through Jupyter we can write the code required to train our model and see a visual representation of the output in real time.
-Training neural network models is complex and requires experimentation, Jupyter allows us to keep everything in one place.
+Training neural network models is complex, and requires experimentation, Jupyter allows us to keep everything in one place.

 ### <a id="EnvironmentPrerequisites">Environment Prerequisites</a>
 1. Complete the [KEEP Training installation](https://github.com/alechume/CGI_KEEPV1/blob/main/Documentation/KEEPTrainingInstallation.md) guide